 Robot Repair Service

 If your SuperDroid robot is down and out of warranty, this page is where you start.
-Pay the diagnostic fee for your platform size, and we handle round-trip freight and a full evaluation before any major repair work begins.
+Pay the diagnostic fee for your platform size.
+We arrange shipping both ways and run a full evaluation before any major repair work begins.
+Compact robots go through FedEx drop-off; mid-size and large tactical units are picked up at your location.

 The amount you pay here covers shipping both ways and diagnosis only.
 Unless the fix is minor, we will send you a separate repair quote for parts and labor after we have the unit on the bench.
 You approve that quote before we proceed.